pabloconejos/escribaDesigns2/README.md

 * You can see Escriba´s designs
 * You can text Escriba by email

+## Other

+- This project also has a back office in Angular and an API in Nest so that the client can manage and edit their website.

 ## Credits

 This software uses the following open source packages: